llamaxyz/llama/docs/policy-management.md

 ### Granting Policies

 Llama policies can be granted to EOAs as well as other smart contracts, allowing a great deal of flexibility.
-To grant a policy to a new policyholder, a policyholder with the correct permission must create an action that calls the `setRoleHolder` method on the `LlamaPolicy` contract.
+To grant a new policy, an existing policyholder must create an action that calls the `setRoleHolder` method on the `LlamaPolicy` contract.
 When invoking the `setRoleHolder` the caller must pass in the following arguments: `(uint8 role, address policyholder, uint128 quantity, uint64 expiration)`.

-Lets look at each argument individually:
+`setRoleHolder` takes four arguments:

 - **role**: The role being granted to the policyholder.
 - **policyholder**: The policyholder's address.
 - **quantity**: The quantity of approval/disapproval power the policyholder has for the given role.
 - **expiration**: The expiration date of the role (not the policy).

-There are a few additional concepts to keep in mind to understand granting policies:
+`setRoleHolder` also has the following properties:

 - The `setRoleHolder` function is used in multiple scenarios and is not exclusive to granting policies.
-- When `setRoleHolder` is called and `balanceOf(policyholder) == 0` a new policy NFT is minted to the policyholder address.
+- When `setRoleHolder` is called and `balanceOf(policyholder) == 0`, a new policy NFT is minted to the policyholder address.
 - Every policyholder is automatically assigned the `ALL_HOLDERS_ROLE` when their policy is minted.

 ### Revoking Policies